FOREX-Aussie shines after inflation data, dollar retreats from highs

 .
 The safe-haven yen performs well during weakness in

-stock markets as was the case on Wednesday, but the momentum was
+stock markets as is the case on Wednesday, but the momentum was

 clearly in favour of the higher-yielding Australian dollar.